 Estimated reading time: 5 minutes

-When dealing with a Chinese business, you may want to check its capital position to assess whether the company can support its operations sustainably.
+When dealing with a Chinese business, you may want to check its capital position to assess whether it can support its operations sustainably.
+In this background, it is important to understand the concept and market practice related to registered capital in China.

 In China, however, when you look into a company’s capital, you will encounter two terms: registered capital and paid-in capital.
 Many people get confused about the distinctions between the two terms and wonder which one is more useful when determining a Chinese company’s capital status.